Your questions answered

 No. Seamless, is an independent, not for profit organisation registered as Clothing Stewardship Australia Ltd.

-While the Seamless scheme design was created by a consortium led by the Australian Fashion Council with Charitable Recycling Australia, Queensland University of Technology, Sustainable Resource Use and WRAP UK, it is not operated by the Australian Fashion Council.
+While the Seamless scheme design was created by a consortium led by the Australian Fashion Council with Charitable Recycling Australia, Queensland University of Technology, Sustainable Resource Use and WRAP UK, Seamless is not operated by the Australian Fashion Council.

 Has Seamless launched?

-What is the current focus for Seamless?
+What are the current priorities for Seamless?

 Who was responsible for establishing the Seamless organisation?